Harald Jäger

-Harald Jäger (born 27 April 1943) is a former East German border guard officer who was in charge of a passport control unit.
-On 9 November 1989, he disobeyed orders and opened the Bornholmer Straße border crossing of the Berlin Wall.
+Harald Jäger (born 27 April 1943) is a former East German Stasi officer and border guard who was in charge of a passport control unit.
+On 9 November 1989, he opened the Bornholmer Straße border crossing of the Berlin Wall, under pressure from a large crowd of protesters and without orders to do so.

 Early life and education

 Jäger grew up in Bautzen, and was educated in the manufacture of stoves.
 In 1961, he volunteered with the border police (who later became troops of the Nationale Volksarmee).
 Three years later, he entered service with the Stasi.

 Between 1976 and 1979, he attended the University of the Ministry of State Security in Potsdam.
 His final thesis to graduate before attaining the rank of major in 1981 was titled "The education of specialist forces, security and counter-terrorism in the border customs offices of the Customs Administration of the GDR as a prerequisite for targeted and differentiated inclusion of the members of the customs administration of the GDR in the system of counter-terrorism at the border crossing points of the GDR."